vmware/container-service-extension/docs/ENT_PKS.md

  <a name="tenant-onboarding"></a>
 ### Tenant on-boarding
-1. Create ovdc(s) in tenant organization from newly created provider-vdc(s) above via vCD UI.
+1. Create ovdc(s) in tenant organization from newly created provider-vdc(s) above via VCD UI.
 Do not choose Pay-as-you-go model for ovdc(s).
 Refer [FAQ](#faq) for more details.
 2. Use these [CSE commands](#cse-commands) to grant K8 deployment rights to chosen tenants and tenant-users.
 Refer [RBAC feature](/container-service-extension/RBAC.html) for more details